AliDolen/TopRatedMovies/README.md

 # Project Title

-A Top Movie Rated application build with SwiftUI
+A Top Movie Rated application develop with SwiftUI